oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/zero_copy_data_transfer/README.md

 1. When running on the FPGA emulator
     ```
     Running the buffer kernel version with size=10000
-    Running the restricted USM kernel version with size=10000
+    Running the zero-copy kernel version with size=10000
     PASSED
     ```

 2. When running on the FPGA device
     ```
     Running the buffer kernel with size=100000000
-    Running the restricted USM kernel with size=100000000
+    Running the zero-copy kernel version with size=100000000
     Average latency for the buffer kernel: 479.713 ms
-    Average latency for the restricted USM kernel: 310.734 ms
+    Average latency for the zero-copy kernel: 310.734 ms
     PASSED
     ```